OutlierDetectionJL/OutlierDetection.jl/README.md

 ## API

 You typically want to interface with OutlierDetection.jl through the [MLJ-API](#mlj-api).
 However, it's also possible to use OutlierDetection.jl without MLJ.
-The main parts of the API are the functions `fit`, `score`, and `detect`.
+The main parts of the API are the functions `fit`, `score`, and `to`.
 Note that the raw API uses the columns-as-observations convention for improved performance, and we transpose the input data.

 ```julia
 using OutlierDetection